 Pomeranian Dogs are smart, vivacious, and outgoing dogs.
 They tend to love to meet new people, which is a great way to start socializing them when they are still puppies, especially if you see signs of a cranky, moody Pom.
 They also suffer from Small-dog Syndrome, which means they believe they can take on adversaries several times larger than they are.
 Early socialization with other animals of all sizes and shapes is a great idea and will help minimize your pooch’s instinctive suspicion of strangers.

 Pomeranians are high-energy lap dogs, which means they will switch between wanting to run around and engaging in energetic play, and sitting contentedly on your lap and watching you watch the telly.
 They are highly intelligent dogs and make great watchdogs, but poor guard dogs.
 The high intelligence level of Poms makes them excellent at obedience training, although this will have to start at a young age.
 Poms enjoy short bursts of creative training since they are quite stubborn and can get bored easily.

 Complication in Breeding-Yes

-Poms seem to have a hard time when it comes to breeding, so if you’re a first timer in that department, it’s best to get the constant support of a vet.
-Small litter sizes and frequent requirement for C-sections makes this a difficult task.
+Pomeranians seem to have a hard time when it comes to breeding, so if you’re a first-timer in that department, it’s best to get the constant support of a vet.
+Small litter sizes and a frequent requirement for C-sections make this a difficult task.
+As in the case of all dogs, it is also important to have identified enough prospective pet parents for the puppies, so that they don’t end up on the street or in shelters.
 Although Poms attain sexual maturity anywhere between six to nine months of age, they are still too young to breed at this age.